Use a Non-Recourse Loan to Invest in Real Estate with a Self-Directed IRA

-Non-recourse loans are used and required by the IRS when your IRA uses financing to invest in real estate.
+Non-recourse loans for a self-directed IRA are used and required by the IRS when your IRA uses financing to invest in real estate.
 A non-recourse loan is typically secured by collateral (real property) and neither the IRA nor the account owner personally guarantees repayment of the loan.
 If there is a default, the lender’s only option would be to foreclose on the underlying collateral.

-Non-recourse loans are used because IRS Section 4975 prohibits you from obtaining financing for your IRA by using your personal credit for the benefit of the IRA.
+Non-recourse loans for a self-directed IRA are used because IRS Section 4975 prohibits you from obtaining financing for your IRA by using your personal credit for the benefit of the IRA.
 This prohibition extends to any disqualified individuals as well.
 Many lenders shy away from this type of lending, but there are a few national lenders that work with IRAs in this situation.

 Understanding UDFI Tax